 - The software has to be frequently updated.

-- Need to be careful while clicking on links in e-mails.
-Even a bit of suspicion, try to avoid clicking links.
+- I need to be careful while clicking on links in e-mails.
+Even with a bit of suspicion, try to avoid clicking links.

-Whale phishing can be considered as one type of spear phishing as the targets are individuals but not in bulk.
-Whale phishing is a type of phishing where high profile employees are only targeted.
+Whale phishing can be considered as one type of spear-phishing as the targets are individuals but not in bulk.
+Whale phishing is a type of phishing where high-profile employees are only targeted.
 This is to target a company’s highly sensitive information.
-The targets in this attack are generally CFO/CEO level people who hold very important and sensitive info about the company.
+The targets in this attack are generally CFO/CEO level people who hold essential and sensitive info about the company.
 The term whaling has come depending upon the attack size (whale size/big size).
-Due to very high targeted nature, it is very difficult to stop these kinds of attacks as the attackers are very cautious about being caught and hence there is a high chance that the attack is successful.
-Whaling attacks are highly customized and they have incorporated the attacker’s mail, names and other various information which they can get through various sources.
+Due to its very high targeted nature, it is very difficult to stop these kinds of attacks as the attackers are very cautious about being caught, and hence there is a high chance that the attack is successful.
+Whaling attacks are highly customized, and they have incorporated the attacker’s mail, names, and other various information which they can get through various sources.

 The attackers are ready to spend a high amount of time as the information gives them very high returns than the normal ones.
-Whaling attacks happened recently in 2016 where CEOs were tricked into giving the income tax related data to some unauthorized third parties.
+Whaling attacks happened recently in 2016, where CEOs were tricked into giving income tax-related data to some unauthorized third parties.

 Ways to Perform Phishing

-Here are different methods and ways to perform phishing which are explained below:
+Given below are different methods and ways to perform phishing:

-This is the most common technique in which attackers impersonate a trusted company and can attempt to steal some sensitive data like usernames etc..
-They can also send some links in Email which redirects them to false websites to collect data like login credentials.
+- Deceptive Phishing: This is the most common technique in which attackers impersonate a trusted company and attempt to steal some sensitive data like usernames etc. They can also send some links in Email, which redirects them to false websites to collect data like login credentials.

-Phishers have started using images instead of text so that it is difficult for anti-phishing filters to detect them.
-However, some anti-phishing filters have the ability to detect hidden texts/script embedded in the images with OCRs.
+- Filter Evasion: Phishers have started using images instead of text so that it is difficult for anti-phishing filters to detect them.
+However, some anti-phishing filters have the ability to detect hidden texts/scripts embedded in the images with OCRs.

-Sometimes, phishing need not happen online.
-They can happen by making calls to users as if they are from banks and convincing them to provide pin, usernames, other sensitive data through which financial security attacks can be done like stealing money, making purchases, etc..
+- Voice Phishing: Sometimes, phishing need not happen online.
+They can happen by making calls to users as if they are from banks and convincing them to provide pin, usernames, other sensitive data through which financial security attacks can be done like stealing money, making purchases, etc.

-A fraudulent link of phishing can be sent via SMS instead of emails.
+- SMS Phishing: A fraudulent link of phishing can be sent via SMS instead of emails.
 This link acts exactly the same way as spam links over e-mails.
 Since people are using mobile phones for almost everything, this has become quite popular now.
-The messages could deceive users with attractive or catchy messages like “You Have won 50lakh in a draw.
+The messages could deceive users with attractive or catchy messages like “You Have won 50 lakh in a draw.
 To claim, click on …”

-This is where the phishing relies upon browser session being able to detect the presence of another session.
-Phishing can happen here by opening a pop-up that deceives the user as if it is being opened by the targeted session.
+- Session Phishing: This is where the phishing relies upon the browser session, being able to detect the presence of another session.
+Phishing can happen here by opening a pop-up that deceives the user as if the targeted session is opening it.

 - The display name cannot be trusted.

-- Also, the e-mail could have contained suspicious attachments within it which could contain malware or has some virus that gets installed when opened.
+- The e-mail could have contained suspicious attachments within it, which could contain malware or has some virus that gets installed when opened.

 - ‘Urgent’ e-mails could be a threat.
 Beware when an email comes with a sense of urgency.
-Usually, this is a trick to make the users not think of any further and take the action immediately like providing personal info and make them download malware, etc..
+Usually, this is a trick to make the users not think of any further and immediately take action like providing personal info and making them download malware.

 - Check the signature.
-Legitimate sources would be very transparent and provide complete contact information, support telephone number, etc..
-So check if the signature is valid and has some trustable information which helps in understanding if the e-mail is a genuine one.
+Legitimate sources would be very transparent and provide complete contact information, support telephone number, etc. So check if the signature is valid and has some trustable information, which helps understand if the e-mail is a genuine one.

 - Use proper browsers which have some anti-phishing enabled within the browsers.
 Chrome, Firefox, IE, Safari, etc.. have anti-phishing enabled within them.

-1. There are a few websites over the internet which help people to show the exact message that is being circulated over the internet for phishing.
+- There are a few websites over the internet, which help people show the exact message circulated over the internet for phishing.
 These kinds of websites help in spreading awareness.

-2. Many organization started implementing methods where the employees are trained to implement proper techniques legally within the organization to be safe from phishing attacks.
+- Many organizations started implementing methods where the employees are trained to implement proper techniques legally within the organization to be safe from phishing attacks.
 Organizations also run phishing campaigns to spread the word and make employees understand the importance of safety against phishing.
 Also, organizations try to adopt a pattern/signature in official e-mails so that the employee will know if the e-mail is actually official or not.
-However, it also really depends on the individual paying attention to such kind of minute details on e-mails.
+However, it also really depends on the individual paying attention to such kind of minute details on e-mail’s.

-3. Users can be trained to recognize the phishing attempts and counter them with some proper techniques.
+- Users can be trained to recognize phishing attempts and counter them with some proper techniques.

-4. Browsers like IE, Chrome, Firefox maintain a list of fraudulent websites that are popular in making phishing attacks.
+- Browsers like IE, Chrome, Firefox maintain a list of fraudulent websites that are popular in making phishing attacks.
 These make the user aware before even opening the website so that the user would be safe.
-However, this can only prevent 50% of the problem as attackers after knowing that their website is blocked would obviously prefer another way by probably changing the domain, etc..
+However, this can only prevent 50% of the problem as attackers, after knowing that their website is blocked, would obviously prefer another way by probably changing the domain, etc…

-5. Some banking websites have adopted some intelligent ways to detect phishing like by asking users to enter the password only when a certain action is reliable.
-For eg; website shows a set of images of which user would select one and that gets displayed.
-Only then, a user is requested to enter a password and this suggests that the webpage they are viewing is a reliable one.
+- Some banking websites have adopted some intelligent ways to detect phishing, like by asking users to enter the password only when a certain action is reliable.
+For e.g., the website shows a set of images of which the user would select one, and that gets displayed.
+Only then, a user is requested to enter a password, and this suggests that the webpage they are viewing is a reliable one.

-6. Spam filters are available on almost all mailboxes which filter the inbox emails.
+- Spam filters are available on almost all mailboxes that filter the inbox emails.

-7. Currently, there are more ways of authorizing a user like providing a two-step verification method like an OTP to a mobile number.
+- Currently, there are more ways of authorizing a user, like providing a two-step verification method like an OTP to a mobile number.

-8. With OAuth where you can utilize google/facebook/twitter authentication, fraudulent login has become less possible as the complete login security and safety is completely taken over by these big companies.
+- With OAuth, where you can utilize google/ Facebook/ Twitter authentication, fraudulent login has become less possible as these big companies completely take over the complete login security and safety.

-9. Penetration testing is a technique which is authorized a simulated attack on the computer system to check the security level of the system.
-This is basically used for risk assessment where the assessment evaluates how good the system can be away from security attacks and how vulnerable the system is for any such attacks.
+- Penetration testing is a technique that is authorized a simulated attack on the computer system to check the system’s security level.
+This is basically used for risk assessment, where the assessment evaluates how good the system can be away from security attacks and how vulnerable the system is to any such attacks.
 In this, the target system is completely reviewed and get the data.
-Then the testing is performed by having a goal of an attack to particular data and then test how good the system is to encounter it.
+The testing is then performed by having a goal of an attack to particular data and then testing how good the system is to encounter it.
 Pen testing is one component of a full security audit.

-3. Gaining Access: Here, the attacker can use the payload to attack the system by using data from 1 and 2 stages.
+- Gaining Access: Here, the attacker can use the payload to attack the system by using data from the 1 and 2 stages.

-These are the stages of penetration testing and this one is standard recommended for cyber attacks.
+These are the stages of penetration testing, and this one is standardly recommended for cyber attacks.

 Reported Phishing Attacks

-Even when the computers are becoming smart and all the new techniques coming to counter phishing, phishing attackers are becoming even smarter and coming up with the latest attacks.
+Even when computers are becoming smart and new techniques come to counter phishing, phishing attackers are becoming smarter and coming up with the latest attacks.

-1. People are often scared when they receive a mail saying that their account is getting deactivated.
+- People are often scared when they receive a mail saying that their account is getting deactivated.
 Attackers utilize this psychology of the human mind and attack through e-mails asking them to click on a link immediately.
-As the e-mail comes with an emergency note, people could easily get trapped without even checking the reality
+As the e-mail comes with an emergency note, people could easily get trapped without even checking the reality.

-2. Some e-mails like from Nigerians come with very bad grammar and with context having something like requesting for some amount as a donation, paying heavy hospital fee, etc. These e-mails are just another way to gain sympathy from users and lure their money.
-These e-mails to the maximum extent were reported that they have from out of the country and mostly from Nigerian fraudsters.
+- Some e-mails like from Nigerians come with very bad grammar and with context having something like requesting for some amount as a donation, paying heavy hospital fee, etc. These e-mails are just another way to gain sympathy from users and lure their money.
+These e-mails, to the maximum extent, were reported that they have from out of the country and mostly from Nigerian fraudsters.

-3. Attackers know another trick that humans have guilt conscience and use this to frighten them.
-The e-mails would come with context saying that you are subject to a violation and for which you need to take immediate action like paying some amount within 3 days otherwise which you could be subjected to jail or liable to pay a lot of money.
+- Attackers know another trick that humans have guilt conscience and use this to frighten them.
+The e-mails would come with context saying that you are subject to a violation.
+You need to take immediate action like paying some amount within 3 days otherwise, which you could be subjected to jail or liable to pay a lot of money.

-4. E-mails also do come with context like “Attention..
-Take action immediately.
-Call us on 1800… numbers to receive the support immediately etc..
-As soon as you call the number (The number can be easily bought by the fraudsters), A technician would come into the assistance and ask you to provide remote access for your system.
-As soon as you provide, they would access the system and install some malicious software or access their data, etc..
+- E-mails also do come with context like “Attention… Take action immediately.
+Call us on 1800… numbers to receive the support immediately etc… As soon as you call the number (The fraudsters can easily buy the number), A technician would come into the assistance and ask you to provide remote access for your system.
+As soon as you provide, they would access the system and install some malicious software or access their data, etc.

-It is highly recommended that people are aware of all these kind of phishing attacks and make best practices to be safe in this digital world.
+It is highly recommended that people know all these kinds of phishing attacks and make best practices to be safe in this digital world.

-This has been a guide to What is Phishing?.
-Here we discussed the phase, Types, and Ways to Perform Phishing.
+This has been a guide to What is Phishing?
+Here we discussed the phase, types, and ways to perform phishing respectively.
 You can also go through our other suggested articles to learn more –